The amount of footage stored onboard a camera can vary on several different factors.

-1. Storage size: Rhombus cameras come with several different onboard storage sizes.
-The available sizes are listed on our camera specs page.
-You can find this information on in the Camera Details & Settings box below the player feed.
+Rhombus cameras have several onboard storage capacities listed on our camera specs page.
+Specific device storage capacity is listed in the "More Details" box below the player feed.

-2. Max bitrate: This setting limits the total amount of data that can be stored and uploaded per second from the camera.
-Image quality is degraded to reduce the size of the footage to meet this requirement.
+This setting limits the total amount of data that can be stored and uploaded per second from the camera.
+To meet this setting requirement, image quality is degraded to reduce the size of the footage.
 For more information, see camera settings.

-3. Resolution: This is referring to the total amount of pixels that the footage is recorded in.
-Higher resolutions have more pixels, and require more storage space.
+This refers to the total number of pixels in the footage.
+Higher resolutions have more pixels and require more storage space.

-Keeping the above factors in mind, it can be difficult to estimate how many days of footage can be stored on a given camera, without knowing the applied settings and what the camera is looking at.
-Also, if a camera is processing more movement, either human, vehicle or any, it will take up more space than a camera that does not have as much movement on it.
-This reduces the number of days that the camera will be able to store.
+It can be challenging to estimate how many days of footage can be stored on a given camera without knowing the applied settings and what the camera is looking at.
+If a camera is processing progressive movement (human, vehicle, etc.), it will consume more space than a device not storing movement, thus reducing the number of days that can be stored within the device.

 Have more questions?
 Contact Rhombus Support at +1 (877) 746-6797 option 2 or support@rhombus.com.